-S 4
+S 5

-SENATE BILL 1139\
+SENATE BILL 1139

-Education/Higher Education Committee Substitute Adopted 5/21/96 Third Edition Engrossed 5/27/96 House Committee Substitute Favorable 6/14/96
+Education/Higher Education Committee Substitute Adopted 5/21/96

+Third Edition Engrossed 5/27/96

+House Committee Substitute Favorable 6/14/96

+Fifth Edition Engrossed 6/19/96

 Short Title: ABC's Plan (State Board of Ed.)
+(Public)

+Sponsors:

+Referred to:

-(Public) Sponsors: Referred to: May 14, 1996 A BILL TO BE ENTITLED AN ACT TO IMPLEMENT THE RECOMMENDATION LEGISLATIVE EDUCATION OVERSIGHT COMMITTEE TO STATE BOARD OF EDUCATION'S ABC'S PLAN IN ORDE AN ACCOUNTABILITY MODEL FOR THE PUBLIC SCHOOL STUDENT PERFORMANCE AND INCREASE LOCAL FOR CONTROL, TO MAKE CONFORMING CHANGES, AND TO STATE BOARD OF EDUCATION TO EXPEND FUNDS FOR AWARDS.
-IMPLEMENT THE ER TO ESTABLISH OLS TO IMPROVE LEXIBILITY AND AUTHORIZE THE The General Assembly of North Carolina enacts: --SCHOOL-BASED MANAGEMENT AND ACCOUNTABILI TY PROGRAM Section 1.
+May 14, 1996

+1 A BILL TO BE ENTITLED 2 AN ACT TO IMPLEMENT THE RECOMMENDATION OF THE JOINT 3 LEGISLATIVE EDUCATION OVERSIGHT COMMITTEE TO IMPLEMENT THE 4 STATE BOARD OF EDUCATION'S ABC'S PLAN IN ORDER TO ESTABLISH 5 AN ACCOUNTABILITY MODEL FOR THE PUBLIC SCHOOLS TO IMPROVE 6 STUDENT PERFORMANCE AND INCREASE LOCAL FLEXIBILITY AND 7 CONTROL, TO MAKE CONFORMING CHANGES, AND TO AUTHORIZE THE 8 STATE BOARD OF EDUCATION TO EXPEND FUNDS FOR PERFORMANCE 9 AWARDS.
+10 The General Assembly of North Carolina enacts: 11 --SCHOOL-BASED MANAGEMENT AND ACCOUNTABILITY PROGRAM 12 Section 1.
 G.S.
+115C-12(9) reads as rewritten: 13 "(9) Miscellaneous Powers and Duties. - All the powers and duties exercised

-115C-12(9) reads as rewritten: "(9) Miscellaneous Powers and Duties. - All the powers by the State Board of Education shall be in c Constitution and subject to such laws as may be e conformity with the time by the General Assembly.
+"(9) Miscellaneous Powers and Duties. - All the powers and duties exercised by the State Board of Education shall be in conformity with the Constitution and subject to such laws as may be enacted from time to time by the General Assembly.
 Among such duties are: